 Contact Accident Advice Helpline if you want to know more

 Even though the worst aspect of the broken nose cartilage healing time is over in about three weeks in most cases, you should refrain from doing anything strenuous in that time.
 If you regularly play contact sports, these should be avoided for about six weeks.
 Depending on what you do for a living, you might need to stop working for a time as well.

-Calling 0800 689 0500 is a good idea if you want to know if Accident Advice Helpline can assist you in making a no-win, no-fee* claim.
-You can also call via your mobile on 0333 500 0993 if you wish.
+Calling 0800 689 5659 is a good idea if you want to know if Accident Advice Helpline can assist you in making a no win no fee claim.
 Whatever way you get in touch, our team is waiting to see if they can help you make a claim.